KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/k-means_clustering.rst

 This is the `Frei0r cluster <https://www.mltframework.org/plugins/FilterFrei0r-cluster/>`_ MLT filter.

-Clusters of a source image by color and spatial distance
+Clusters of a source image by color and spatial distance.

 https://youtu.be/a3Yz2xJWmN8